alterway/formations/cours/cloud/cloud.en.md

 - `http://169.254.169.254`
 - Available from the instance
 - Provides informations about the instance
+- Exposes *userdata*
-- `cloud-init` helps take advantage of this API
+- The `cloud-init` tool helps take advantage of this API

 ### Flavor